orientechnologies/orientdb-docs/SQL-Functions.md

 Syntax: ```unionall(<field> [,<field-n>]*)```

 Works as aggregate or inline.
 If only one argument is passed then aggregates, otherwise executes and returns a UNION of all the collections received as parameters.
-Also works also with no collection values.
+Also works with no collection values.

 Available since: 1.7